ZingaRene/Business-Intelligence/lab1_vendas_globais/README.md

 ## Description
 This project develops an interactive dashboard for analyzing international sales,

 with filters by region, product, and period.
-It uses CSV data import,
+It uses the file `dataset.csv` data import,

 visualizations such as maps and stacked bar charts.

 ## How to Execute
-1. Open the `sales_globais.pbix` file in Power BI Desktop.
+1. Open the `Project1.pbix` file in Power BI Desktop.
 2. Update data connections if necessary.
 3. Explore KPIs and drill down by continent.